JetForMe/TerrainFun/README.md

 The following is a draft of a blog post.

 # Processing BigTIFF Images with Core Image

+**Status:** Core Image can't handle signed 16-bit grayscale images, and so is useless for height maps.
+For now we’re using GDAL wrapped in Swift.

 Apple provides a number of image-manipulation and rendering APIs, and supports a number of widely-used image formats, including TIFF.
 What you might not know is there’s a closely related